List of Winnie-the-Pooh characters: Gopher

-Gopher is a fictional gray anthropomorphic bucktoothed gopher with a habit of whistling out his sibilant consonants.
+Gopher (voiced by Howard Morris in 1965–1977, Dallas McKennon in Disneyland Records, and Michael Gough in 1988–present) is a fictional gray anthropomorphic bucktoothed gopher character with a habit of whistling out his sibilant consonants that has not made any appearances in any of the books.
 He often accidentally falls into one of the many holes he makes in the forest ground by forgetting to watch where he is going.
-Gopher first appears in Winnie the Pooh and the Honey Tree where he says the pun "I'm not in the book", and in Winnie the Pooh and the Blustery Day with a smaller role, warning Pooh about the "Windsday".
+Gopher first appears in Winnie the Pooh and the Honey Tree where he says the joke "I'm not in the book", and in Winnie the Pooh and the Blustery Day with a smaller role, warning Pooh about the "Windsday".
 Gopher later appears as a prominent character in the TV series The New Adventures of Winnie the Pooh, and in the specials A Winnie the Pooh Thanksgiving, Winnie the Pooh: A Valentine for You and Boo to You Too!
 Winnie the Pooh.
 The latter was included as part of Pooh's Heffalump Halloween Movie, being his last appearance in animation to date.
 Gopher was notably absent from the 2011 film and the live-action film.
 After 13 years of absence, Gopher appears in Kingdom Hearts III in the 100 Acre Wood world (also previously having appeared in Kingdom Hearts II).